-5. Budget (10 percent):
+5. Budget: (10 percent)

-Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget narratives should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
-The budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the program.12
+- Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for program activities). - Budget Narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures in relation to potential alternatives and the objectives of the program.21